Chyslovsky/yii2-docker-template/README.md

 This complete stack run with docker and [docker-compose (1.7 or higher)](https://docs.docker.com/compose/).

 ## Installation
 1. Create a `.env` from the `.env.dist` file.
-Adapt it according to your symfony application
+Adapt it according to your yii application

     ```bash
     cp .env.dist .env